 So sure, if you want to work in VFX and you can find a school that Pixar recruits from, have at it.
 But you’re competing against a lot of people even to land work as crew.
 For those of us who want to direct, there are no film schools where studios go to find directors.
 Hollywood doesn’t work that way.

 Google AI suggests Los Angeles for “greater access to industry opportunities.”
 Again, a logical response.
-But here’s the thing and there’s no getting around it: LA is SATURATED with creatives hoping to break into the industry.
+But LA is SATURATED with creatives hoping to break into the industry.
 Craigslist is full of bitter crew hating on new directors trying to get films off the ground with no money.
 Malibu restaurants employ wanna-be filmmakers just trying to make ends meet.

 For those of us who want to direct, LA is one of the most difficult places to do it.
 Nobody is going to “discover” you.
 We hear the magical GOODWILL HUNTING stories and hope for the same.
 But your chances of becoming a millionaire at the slots in Vegas are higher.
 A lot higher.

 Hollywood does not care about school pedigree.
 They don’t care about your amazing thesis project, or the fact that you graduated top of your class.
 But hey, don’t take my word for it.
-Call up studios and pitch: “I just graduated as a directing major with honors from SCHOOL NAME.”
+Get on IMDb Pro, call up studios and pitch yourself: “I just graduated as a directing major with honors from SCHOOL NAME.”

 Hollywood cares about the films you’ve already done, and the ones you have cooking.
 They care about the size of your audience.
 About your connections.
 Your skill level.
-Why hire you if they can hire Ron Howard, Edward Zwick, Andy Tennant or one of the other 8000 directors in the DGA?
+Why hire you if they can hire Ron Howard, Edward Zwick, Ryan Coogler or one of the other 8000 directors in the DGA?

 After graduation you need money to begin making movies Rebel Without A Crew Style.
 You must hone experience.
 Master the craft.
 Build an audience.
 Gain momentum.
 You need a school that economically teaches the craft of filmmaking, but teaches it well—It was for this reason that I started Write & Direct.